 Notre bibliothèque d'aperçus de données va plus loin dans les sujets d'actualité et les grands dossiers mondiaux. À la recherche de plus d'informations ?
 Découvrez la façon dont nous intégrons des données et les services de visualisation d'experts avec nos outils intelligents, nos espaces personnalisés et les portails de données d'entreprise.

-The following reports show the total number of FAFSAs submitted by award year.
-FAFSA Data by Postsecondary School indicates the number of FAFSAs that were sent to each school and FAFSA Data by State show the number of applications by state of legal residence.
+The dataset shows the total number of FAFSAs submitted by award year.
+FAFSA Data by Post secondary School indicates the number of FAFSAs that were sent to each school and FAFSA Data by State show the number of applications by state of legal residence.

 Financial Responsibility Composite Scores, 2015

 * Fiscal Year Ending Cycle is from July 1st of previous year to June 30th of current year.